Franciaya/open_banking_assessment/README.md

 To set up and run the Open Banking Pipeline project, follow these steps:<br>

 1. Clone the project repository from GitHub:<br>
-          Copy code<br>
    git clone <repository-url><br>

-          Navigate to the project directory:<br>
+2. Navigate to the project directory:<br>

-2. Copy code<br>
    cd open_banking_pipeline<br>

-          Install Python dependencies using pip:<br>
+ 3.Install Python dependencies using pip:<br>

- 3.Copy code<br>
    pip install -r requirements.txt<br>

-            Configure the config.ini file in the config/ directory with database connection details, data processing parameters, and other settings as per your requirements.<br>
+4. Configure the config.ini file in the config/ directory with database connection details, data processing parameters, and other settings as per your requirements.<br>

-4. Ensure that Apache Airflow is installed and configured properly on your system.
+5. Ensure that Apache Airflow is installed and configured properly on your system.
 Refer to the Apache Airflow documentation for installation instructions.<br>

-5. Configure Apache Airflow to include the Open Banking Pipeline workflow.
+6. Configure Apache Airflow to include the Open Banking Pipeline workflow.
 This typically involves defining DAGs (Directed Acyclic Graphs) to orchestrate the data processing tasks.<br>

-6. Implement and configure DAGs in Apache Airflow to include tasks for extracting, processing, and loading banking transaction data using the Python scripts provided in the scripts/ directory.<br>
+7. Implement and configure DAGs in Apache Airflow to include tasks for extracting, processing, and loading banking transaction data using the Python scripts provided in the scripts/ directory.<br>

-7. Configure monitoring and logging mechanisms within Apache Airflow to track the progress and performance of the data processing workflow.<br>
+8. Configure monitoring and logging mechanisms within Apache Airflow to track the progress and performance of the data processing workflow.<br>

 # Usage<br>
 Once the project is set up and configured, you can use it to process banking transaction data as follows:<br>